 Any equipment/props/decorations left in the facility must have prior approval from Facility Management or it will be disposed of 48 hours following the event.

-The Graduate Center is open 8:00 am - 5:00 pm Monday - Friday (excluding university holidays).
+The Graduate Center is open 8:00 am - 7:00 pm Monday - Thursday, and 8:00 am - 5:00 pm Friday during the academic year (excluding university holidays).
+Summer hours are Monday - Friday 8:00 am - 5:00 pm (excluding university holidays).
 Event and Meeting reservations outside of these hours are not permitted.

-To host an event or meeting(s) in the Graduate Center, Graduate Students must be an Authorized Reserver in an active Registered Graduate Student Organization managed by the Center for Student Involvement.
-Only Authorized Reservers may reserve space for their organization.
-Please note all Graduate Students have access to request meeting and event space.
-However, only authorized reservers will have reservation requests approved.
-Authorized reservers must submit an Aggie Life form with all meeting and event reservations.
+To host an event or meeting(s) in the Graduate Center, reservations must be placed by an authorized reserver in an active registered Graduate Student Organization managed by the Center for Student Involvement.
+Only authorized reservers may reserve space for their organization.
+Authorized reservers will be required to submit an Aggie Life form with all meeting and event reservations.
 Special event reservations require at least two weeks' notice for approval processing.
 Student Organizations may not place reservations on behalf of other organizations.

-To host an event or meeting(s) in the Graduate Center, Postdoctoral Scholars must read all related policies for reserving space in the Graduate Center.
+To host an event or meeting(s) in the Graduate Center, Graduate Coordinators must read all related policies for reserving space in the Graduate Center.
 As campus employees, when you reserve space within the Graduate Center, your department accepts all event/meeting-related liability.
-Graduate Coordinators may not place reservations on behalf of other organizations.
+Graduate Coordinators may not place reservations on behalf of other staff, departments, or organizations.
+Meeting and event reservations should be open to the entire graduate community when possible (excluding recruitment events).

-The Graduate Center has a "rolling" tiered reservation model:
+The Graduate Center has a "rolling" tiered event reservation model for our meeting and conference rooms:

 - 24 Months - Graduate Studies Vice Provost & Dean